BALKAN HERITAGE FIELD SCHOOL PROJECT (COURSE) 2015:

 IF YOU ARE INTERESTED IN EVEN MORE COMPREHENSIVE EXPERIENCE WITH CLASSICAL ANTIQUITY, CHECK OUR PROJECT PACK - ANCIENT GREEK AND ROMAN PACK COMBINING 2 DIFFERENT BALKAN HERITAGE FIELD SCHOOL PROJECTS!

 Period(s) of occupation: Late Hellenistic, Roman, Late Roman (Second century BC - Sixth century AD)

 The nearest air terminals: Skopje, Macedonia (80 km) and Thessaloniki, Greece (160 km) - don't forget checking the low cost flight options!
 If participants arrive by plane to these airports, a transfer to Stobi may be arranged by request.
 Individual or group transfers' price may vary depending on both distance and number of passengers from 30 to 110 EUR.

-Field school session 1: 3 - 17 August, 2013
+Field school session 1: 27 June - 11 July, 2015

-Field school session 2: 15 July 2013
+Field school session 2: 11 July - 25 July, 2015

 Minimum length of stay for volunteers: 1 session (two weeks)

 Minimum age: 18 (16, if the participant is accompanied by an adult family member)

 Number of field school places available: Maximum 20